Omni Calculator logo

 1. You can start anywhere — but the most crucial information is the home value amount.
 This is the cost of the home on the real estate market.

 2. Indicate if this is your first VA loan mortgage.
-If it is your first VA loan, you automatically have full entitlement and can purchase any home irrespective of the county loan limit.
+If it is your first VA loan, you automatically have full entitlement and can purchase any home, irrespective of the county loan limit.
 If it is not, you need to fill in the county loan limit and your used entitlement from the previous VA loan.
 The information will help determine your remaining entitlement.

 3. Input your down payment.
 Making a down payment on the home value reduces the loan amount.
-It also increases your equity on the home and the amount you will be charged in funding fees.
+It also increases your equity in the home and the amount you will be charged in funding fees.

 5. Include the VA Loan term.
 The mortgage loan term can be 15 years or 30 years.
 You can provide this information in months if you want, or if you already have an active VA loan, you can use the VA loan calculator to estimate how much you have left to pay off by inputting how much longer you'll hold the mortgage.

 6. Provide the VA loan interest rate you were offered on the loan.
 If you took out a good deal, the best VA loan rates should be between 2% - 3%.
 You can also get offers as much as 4% or 5%.
-Make sure you compare rates and contract terms when deciding your VA mortgage lender.
+Make sure you compare rates and contract terms when deciding on your VA mortgage lender.

 7. Indicate if you are exempted from paying the funding fees.
 If you are exempted from fees, the calculator can find your loan cost with many inputs.
 If not, you will have a higher total loan cost.

-2. Your total loan cost - Estimated with property tax cost (estimated at 0.1% of the loan amount) and homeowner insurance (estimated at 0.029% of the loan amount).
+8. At the end, you can find your total loan cost — Estimated with property tax cost (estimated at 0.1% of the loan amount) and homeowner insurance (estimated at 0.029% of the loan amount).

 Now the details…

-How to apply for a VA loan?
+How to apply for a VA loan

 Once you've ascertained you meet the VA loan requirements, the next steps: